sethstone/commandbox-cicd-templates/templates/aws-fargate/README.md

 # aws-fargate Template

 This template generates CloudFormation stack templates to create the necessary AWS resources to host your CFML application on AWS ECS/Fargate.
-Additionally, it will create a complete CodePipeline CI/CD pipeline to automate the testing and deployment of your application.
+Additionally, it will create a complete CodePipeline CI/CD pipeline to automate the deployment of your application.

 ## Files created
 **cicd/aws/templates** - this directory contains the CloudFormation templates and supporting files to deploy the architecture.